shawnmcknight/react-scrollbar-size/README.md

 # React-Scrollbar-Size
 <div align="center">

-React-Scrollbar-Size is a [React](https://reactjs.org/) component designed to calculate the size of the user agent's horizontal and vertical scrollbars.
+React-Scrollbar-Size is a [React](https://reactjs.org/) hook designed to calculate the size of the user agent's horizontal and vertical scrollbars.
 It will also detect when the size of the scrollbars change, such as when the user agent's zoom factor changes.

 [![npm package](https://img.shields.io/npm/v/react-scrollbar-size/latest.svg)](https://www.npmjs.com/package/react-scrollbar-size)